mrbino/MyCrypto/README.md

 # MyCrypto
-Shows real time price of preset cryptocurrencies
+Shows real time price of any (random 5) cryptocurrencies